deval-shah/enterprise-search/README.md

   <tr>
     <td width="50%">
       <strong><a href="#source-traceability">Source Traceability</a></strong><br/>
-      For each response, get detailed information about which documents were used to generate the answer, ensuring transparency and verifiability.
+      For each response, get information about the source documents that were used to generate the answer.
       <br><br>
       <img src="assets/source-traceability-icon.svg" alt="Source Traceability" width="100" height="100">
     </td>
     <td width="50%">
       <strong><a href="#multi-tenant-support">Multi-Tenant Support</a></strong><br/>
-      Handle multiple users with separate document collections, ensuring data isolation in the vector database for enhanced security.
+      Handle multiple users with separate document collections, ensuring data isolation in the vector database.
       <br><br>
       <img src="assets/multi-tenant-support-icon.svg" alt="Multi-Tenant Support" width="100" height="100">
     </td>